 If you haven’t heard yet, coding is a big deal, and for good reason.
 Computer science (CS) job opportunities pay well and are growing at twice the national average.
-And yet, most schools don’t offer any programming classes, and CS courses don’t even count toward graduation in about half of U.S. states.
+And yet, CS courses don’t even count toward graduation in many U.S. states.

 Code.org is trying to change this disconnect.
-Launched in 2013, this nonprofit’s vision is for every student in every school — including underrepresented groups such as women and students of color — to have the opportunity to learn computer science.
-The organization’s Hour of Code program and videos featuring President Obama, Ruchi Sanghvi, Bill Gates, Mark Zuckerberg and Chris Bosh are quickly spreading the word that CS should be part of core curriculum, alongside other courses, like biology, chemistry or algebra.
+Launched in 2013, this nonprofit’s vision is for every student in every school — especially underrepresented groups such as women and students of color — to have the opportunity to learn computer science.
+The organization’s Hour of Code program and videos featuring Ruchi Sanghvi, Bill Gates, Mark Zuckerberg and Chris Bosh are quickly spreading the word that CS should be part of core curriculum, alongside courses like biology, chemistry or algebra.

-And it’s working: At the time of publication, more than 6 million students had written 7,232,011,773 lines of code — and every day more are learning how.
+And it’s working: 44 million students and 1 million teachers are coding with Code.org — and every day more are learning how.

 Want your students to join the movement?
-Here is a list of free Code.org tools, resources and sources of inspiration to help you get started:
+Check out this list of free Code.org tools, resources and sources of inspiration to help you get started.

-Exploring Computer Science course.
 High school educators should check out this course meant to broaden participation in computer science.
-The course's video and curriculum banks continue to grow, and it is designed to match the College Board’s newly proposed Advanced Placement course, AP Computer Science Principles.
-Check out the PD opportunities for teaching this course and stay tuned for Code.org’s new Computer Science Principles course.
+The course's video and curriculum banks continue to grow, including a unit on artificial intelligence.
+Check out the PD opportunities for teaching this course and stay tuned for Code.org’s Computer Science Principles course.

-Face-to-face workshops.
 Don’t feel comfortable diving into teaching CS without some training?
-K-5 educators and middle school teachers just starting out with CS can attend free, one-day professional development workshops led by one of Code.org’s 150 trained facilitators.
+K-5 educators and middle school teachers just starting out with CS can attend free, one-day professional development workshops led by one of Code.org’strained facilitators.
 These are high-quality, engaging workshops designed to help teachers bring computer science to their own classrooms.
 You’ll take home a printed curriculum guide, materials to teach the unplugged activities and fun Code.org swag!
-Search the site for workshops in your area or reach out to your local affiliate.
+Find workshops in your area.

-Code.org forum.
-All educators can become a part of this professional learning community.
+Be part of an inspiring professional learning community.
 Get ready to ask questions, share insights and be inspired to grow as a CS educator.

-Inspire your students and colleagues.
-Share videos, tell the stories of Code.org’s Student of the Week and Teacher of the Month winners, and hang free posters featuring quotes from celebrities, such as Melissa Meyer and Ashton Kutcher.
-Even better, nominate a Student of the Week or Teacher of the Month yourself.
+Share videos, tell the stories of Code.org’s inspirational students and inspirational teachers, and hang free posters featuring quotes from celebrities, such as Melissa Meyer and Ashton Kutcher.
+Even better, nominate a student or teacher yourself.